derekburgess/jaws/README.md

 model in a separate no-network container; it requires exact experiment approval and never participates in scoring or ground truth.

+The end-to-end [research workflow](docs/research-workflow.md) shows how to orient, hypothesize, execute a control/treatment study, interpret Benchmark v1, and drill a finding back into evidence.
+Existing 2.0 users should review the [3.0 migration guide](docs/migration-2-to-3.md) and all researchers should retain the documented [limitations](docs/limitations.md).

 ### 7. Run tests

 ```bash